Sadamingh/cs107e-review/README.md

 **Remember to write the test!
 Every time you want to implement some function, write the test first!**

 Implementing a complete disassembler is a huge task, I am not gonna do it.
 The final disassembler manages to successfully disassemble the first 100 instructions of itself.
 Cool enough 😎 Check the code [disassemble_self.c](./week4/assign3/apps/disassemble_self.c).

+### Modules, Libraries, and Linking

+**gcc**

+`gcc` is actually a front-end of a bunch of tools and it's very powerful!

+- `gcc -E`: preprocess, expand all macros and transform `.c` -> `.i`
+- `gcc -S`: compile, transform `.c` -> `.s`
+- `gcc -c`: assemble, transform `.s` -> `.o`

+You can use `gcc -save-temps` to get all the intermediate files.

+**Some useful tools**

+- `arm-none-eabi-nm`: list symbols in the object file
+- `arm-none-eabi-size`: list size of sections in the object file
+- `arm-none-eabi-ar`: manage archive files

+**Symbols in the object file**

+- T/t - text
+- D/d - read-write data
+- R/r - read-only data
+- B/b - bss (Block Started by Symbol)
+- C - common
+- lower-case letter means **static/local**

+Pay attention to the `COMMON` symbol.
+They are very confusing at the first glance.
+Why do we need them?
+What's the difference from the BSS?

+Simply put, COMMON only appears before the linking stage.
+Check [.bss vs COMMON: what goes where?](https://stackoverflow.com/questions/16835716/bss-vs-common-what-goes-where).

 ## ARM Tips